NGK46nanase/JAVA8/PrimitiveType/readme.md

 An integer literal is of type *long* if it is suffixed with an ASCII letter L or l; otherwise it is of type int

+A floating-point literal is of type *float* if it is suffixed with an ASCII letter F or f; otherwise its type is *double* and it can optionally be suffixed with an ASCII letter D or d.

 #The _char_ type
 the 16 bit _char_ type is insufficient to describe all Unicode characters.